pandorabots/concierge-network/README.md

 ## Setup

-You'll need to create 3 bots on your account (drakebot, mussiccat, personal).
+You'll need to create 3 bots on your account (drakebot, musiccat, personal).
 Upload each set of bot files to the correct botname.

 Once you've done this, you'll need to configure a property in the personal bot